realjck/story-engine/README.md

 # About

-## Toolbox and Ready-to-Use Template for Stories* in Full JavaScript with Adobe Animate
+## Toolbox and Ready-to-Use Template for Stories* in JavaScript with Adobe Animate

 ### [[Click here to launch repository source sample]](https://realjck.github.io/elearning-engine/SOURCE/index.html)